-Protests spread through Peru’s south with clashes in Cusco
+Peru anti-government protests spread, with clashes in Cusco

 The National Prosecutor’s Office said it has requested information from the Presidency of the Council of Ministers and the defense and interior ministries for an investigation it has opened against Boluarte and other officials for the protest deaths.

-In Juliaca, in Puno region, a crowd marched alongside the coffins of the 17 people killed in Monday’s protests.
+In Juliaca, in Puno province, a crowd marched alongside the coffins of the 17 people killed in Monday’s protests.

 “Dina killed me with bullets,” said a piece of paper attached to the coffin of Eberth Mamani Arqui, in a reference to Peru’s current president.